SAP-archive/xsk/docs-site/docs/setup/cloud-foundry.md

     === "Buildpack"

         - Download the `sap-cf` binaries from the downloads site: [https://github.com/SAP/xsk/releases](https://github.com/SAP/xsk/releases)
-        - Unzip the downloaded archieve to extract the `ROOT.war` file.
+        - Unzip the downloaded archive to extract the `ROOT.war` file.
         - Create `manifest.yaml` file in the same directory where the `ROOT.war` is located:
             ```yaml
             applications: